- Newman Catholic ClubNewman Catholic Club

 DeCice Hall at the Marian Center in Holyoke hosts Catholic as well as community and ecumenical events - http://www.decicehall.org/coming-events/calendar.html

-Beginning in January, please refer to the Bulletins for listings.
+For events from January 2015 into the future, please refer to the Bulletins for listings.

 Advent Day of Reflection: “Finding My Voice”